Share

 5. Embed these user-generated videos within your eCommerce store

-Besides sharing them as social media posts, we recommend hosting user-generated content videos on your website.
+Besides sharing them as social media posts, we highlight recommend that you host user-generated content videos on your website.
 New visitors browsing your store will be able to see stories of real customers and their experience with your product.

 This will help them gain more trust in your brand, get an unbiased opinion about your products, and give them all the information they need to decide to buy.